Theodore Porter: Career

-Theodore M. Porter (born 1953) is a professor who specializes in the history of science in the Department of History at UCLA.
-He has authored several books, including The Rise of Statistical Thinking, 1820-1900; and Trust in Numbers: The Pursuit of Objectivity in Science and Public Life, the latter a vast reference for sociology of quantification.
-His most recent book, published by Princeton University Press in 2018, is Genetics in the Madhouse: The Unknown History of Human Heredity.
-He graduated from Stanford University with an A.B. in history in 1976 and earned a Ph.D. from Princeton University in 1981.
-In 2008, he was elected to the American Academy of Arts and Sciences.
+He has authored several books, including The Rise of Statistical Thinking, 1820-1900 and Trust in Numbers: The Pursuit of Objectivity in Science and Public Life, the latter a vast reference for sociology of quantification.
+Trust in Numbers won Porter the Ludwik Fleck Prize for 1997.
+His most recent book, published by Princeton University Press in 2018, is Genetics in the Madhouse: The Unknown History of Human Heredity, which won the History of Science Society's 2018 Pfizer Award.